 Understanding the Term ‘DCF Income Payments’

 Initially, the transfer of structured settlement payment rights was the domain of larger institutions.
 Transactions were packaged up by large buyers such as JG Wentworth, securitized, and sold to institutional investors.
+Public filings by JG Wentworth revealed significant margins on the trade of payments, and undoubtedly some sellers took a deep discount on their sales.

 How Do Regular Annuities Compare With a DCF Income Payment?